AMIThasan23333/MED/README.md

 - This website is user-friendly and easy to use.

 - It has separate login and registration page.
-User can login with their social accounts such as google or github.
+User can login with their social accounts such as google.
 Besides,they can sign up and login manually with their email and password.
 - The Home page shows  all the services available
 - If you are a admin than you can see all the login user, all the doctors , you can add a doctor , manage a doctor ,  delete a doctor , make some one admin
 - You can not book two appointments in a day
 -After booking a appointment booking will be reduce
 -

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### List of technologies used by